What cultural faux pas should I try to avoid making in Umhlanga?

 - What should I pack when moving to Umhlanga?

-- What is life like in Umhlanga?
+- What are healthcare services like in Umhlanga?

 - What are medical services in Umhlanga like?